BMW CEO to step down in wake of disappointing earnings

-FRANKFURT, Germany (AP) — BMW CEO Harald Krueger is stepping down in the wake of the luxury automaker’s weakest earnings performance in a decade.
+FRANKFURT, Germany (AP) — BMW CEO Harald Krueger is stepping down amid weakening profits at the luxury automaker and pressure to meet challenges from new technologies.

 The Germany company said Friday that Krueger, 53, would not seek an extension of his contract, which expires at the end of April 2020.
 The board of directors will meet to discuss the issue of a successor on July 18 and Krueger will remain in his job until a decision is made.